stendahls/Yggdrasil/README.md

 ```

 #### Sequence & Dictionary support
-A array of tasks can be executed and all results collected via `.awaitAll()`.
+An array of tasks can be executed and all results collected via `.awaitAll()`.
 If one task fails an error will be thrown.

 ```swift
 let iconEndPoint = Endpoint(baseUrl: "https://picsum.photos",